-CICAD notes that Belize has a national drug authority, which has a legal basis.
+CICAD notes with satisfaction that Antigua and Barbuda has a national drug authority, which has a legal basis.
 Moreover, CICAD observes that, in the country, there is an annual budget for the national drug authority, which is integrated into the budget of another government agency.
-Moreover, CICAD notes that Belize has an ongoing coordination and collaboration mechanism among agencies and other levels of government (national and subnational) to formulate, implement, monitor, evaluate, and update national drug policies or strategies and that the national drug authority coordinates the areas of demand reduction, drug observatory, and international cooperation, but does not coordinate the areas of supply reduction, control measures, or program evaluation.
+Additionally, CICAD notes that Antigua and Barbuda has an ongoing coordination and collaboration mechanism among agencies and other levels of government to formulate, implement, monitor, evaluate, and update national drug policies or strategies and that the national drug authority coordinates the areas of demand reduction, supply reduction, control measures, drug observatory, international cooperation, and program evaluation.